Plan Your Visit

 To ensure a pleasant and safe experience for all visitors and to safeguard the GCMA collection and traveling exhibitions, we ask that you observe the following guidelines.

-- Pencil sketching only is permitted in the galleries.
+- Find your inner artist.
+Sketching (pencil only) is permitted in the galleries.
 If you wish to sketch, please ask a security guard for a sketching bench.
-Sitting on the floor is not permitted.
+For safety, sitting on the floor is not permitted.

-- Please follow the instructions of Security Staff in the galleries.
+- Listen up.
+Please follow the instructions of Security Staff in the galleries.
 The GCMA reserves the right to dismiss any group for misconduct.

 from Charlotte or Columbia